Emirates Executive Private Jet Safari

 Singita showcase Africa’s diverse cooking methods.
 These methods are continually blended with the latest international culinary trends, influences and flavors to create an unforgettable dining experience for you.
 The result, of these unique combinations, is a series of spectacular dining experiences.
 A private dinner on the deck of your suite, or in the bush under the African stars is offered to couples wanting to spend time together in privacy.
 You will be able to relish the crisp cool evenings, especially after the heat of the day, as you enjoy a meal listening to the nocturnal noises of the animals around you.

-Sabi Sands Stargazing
+Sabi Sand Stargazing

 Sabi Sands prime location, well away from city lights, means boundless stargazing opportunities, regardless of the season.
 Most winter nights are cloudless and thousands of stars are visible to the naked eye.
 Trained rangers provide enlightening and entertaining commentary about the southern hemisphere constellations, most notably the magnificent Southern Cross (or Crux to use the formal term).
 Too far south to be viewed by latitudes north of 25°, this constellation was for centuries a sailor’s navigational best friend once they crossed the Equator.
 Together with the Pointers, comprising Alpha and Beta Centauri, it can still be very effectively used to find south, even whilst out on safari.
 Also visible however is the False Cross which lies 25° west-northwest of the Southern Cross.
 Regrettably it proved the nemesis of many a captain trying to steer his ship around the Cape of Good Hope.
 Mistaking it for the Southern Cross they would think they were further south than they were and, turning their ships to round the Cape, ran aground.
 Numerous shipwrecks along the Cape coast are testament to its deceptiveness.
-Stargazing is tailored to guests’ requests – either by the ranger whilst on evening safari, or by one of the senior rangers who can set up a telescope and together with the use of sky maps and a laser pointer take you on a dedicated sky safari.

 Transit